pschool-in/curriculum/content/science/solar system-4.md

 When do we say that it is summer? longer days and shorter nights, longer nights and shorter days, equal days and nights

-When do we say that it is night?
+When do we say that it is winter?
 Longer nights and shorter days, equal days and nights, shorter nights and longer days

 ```